khartinger/mqtt4home/source_Vue/vue_mqtt_lamp1/README.md

 The following diagram gives an overview of the files involved:

 ![Overview Files](./images/vue_mqtt1_lamp1_files.png "Overview Files")
 _Fig.
-2: &Overview of the involved files_
+2: Overview of the involved files_

 With the help of the diagram you can see some important relationships:
-* The names of the different web pages ("Home", "Page2" and "About") are defined in `router/index.ts` and `main.ts`.
-* The graphic elements `Lamp`, `Button2` and `MattLastX` each consist of a "controller" and "graphic" part (extension `.ts` and `.vue` respectively) and are derived from base components.
+* The graphic element `Lamp` consists of a "controller" and "graphic" part (extension `.ts` and `.vue` respectively) and are derived from base components.
-* The connection to the MQTT broker is established &uuml;via the files `MqttClient.ts` and `MqttClientInstance.ts`, where all controllers must be registered in the file `MqttClientInstance.ts`.
+* The connection to the MQTT broker is established via the files `MqttClient.ts` and `MqttClientInstance.ts`, where all controllers must be registered in the file `MqttClientInstance.ts`.
 If this is forgotten, the controller will not receive MQTT messages ("switch open").

 ## 2. Preparation of the Vue project in VSC (short version).
 1. Start Visual Studio Code (VSC).